-In order to receive support whilst in Higher Education you require a diagnostic assessment that has been carried out after the age of 16.
-The National Dyslexia Network will be able to arrange the appropriate assessment for you.
+In order to receive support whilst in Higher Education, you require a diagnostic assessment that has been carried out by an Assessing Practicing Certified Teacher.
+The Dyslexia Network will be able to arrange the appropriate assessment for you.
 You can apply for the Disabled Students Allowance (not means tested) at the same time as making your online UCAS application.
 For NHS-funded courses, you need to apply to NHS Student Bursaries for your Disabled Students’ Allowances.
-In Wales apply to Student Finance Wales, or NHS Wales Student Awards Unit for NHS funded courses.
-In Scotland apply to the Student Awards Agency for Scotland (SAAS) for any course.
-In Northern Ireland apply to Student Finance England or your local Education and Library Board (ELB).
-For NHS-funded courses contact the Bursary Administration Unit.
+Apply to Student Finance Wales or NHS Wales Student Awards Unit for NHS-funded courses in Wales.
+Apply to the Student Awards Agency for Scotland (SAAS) for any course in Scotland.
+In Northern Ireland, apply to Student Finance England or your local Education and Library Board (ELB).
+For NHS-funded courses, contact the Bursary Administration Unit.

 The kind of support needed will depend on the demands of the particular course as well as the severity of your difficulties.
 To evaluate the support that you require you will be asked to receive an ‘assessment of needs’ https://www.dsa-qag.org.uk/students/find-assessment-centre , this is funded by Student Finance England.
 The support highlighted within the ‘assessment of needs’ could include:-